safepay/rainmachine-willyweather/README.md

 # RainMachine Willyweather Australia Parser
 A parser for the RainMachine smart watering system using the API from www.willyweather.com.au which provides a commercial Json API for the Australian Bureau of Meteorology data.

-Note that I am not a professional (or even amateur!!) programmer.
 I wrote this because of the lack of local Australian support from the RainMachine system.
 However, the built in global parsers do a pretty good job.
-I personally use this parser and the Open Weather Map parser with good results.
+I personally use this as my sole parser with good results.
+Most of the other parsers give conflicting local data. i would suggest trialing all the viable parsers and then using the ones with which you are most confident.

-The Willyweather service is a commercial API with the first 5000 calls free, then a cost based on the type of data you want to access.
+The Willyweather service, while being commercial, is very inexpensive, with the first 5000 calls free, then a cost based on the type of data you want to access.
-The typical cost is around $0.05 per 1000 calls for a single weather station, which is what the code is written to handle.
-But as the parser only runs 4 times per day, it will take about 3.4 years to use your 5000 freebies.
+The typical cost is around $0.04 to $0.05 per 1000 calls for a single weather station, which is what the code is written to handle.
+But as the parser only runs 4 times per day, it will take about 3 years to use your 5000 freebies.

-If you have any suggestions or can clean up my code then thanks in advance!
+If you have any suggestions for changes or additions then please let me know.

 ## Register for the Willyweather API
 Go to https://www.willyweather.com.au/info/api.html.